Ankle Injury & Treatments

 Over one million people in the United States sustain an ankle injury every year.
 Ankle pain can interfere with normal activities of daily living in ways many people don’t even realize.
 Whether you have an ankle sprain, dislocation, fracture, or if you need ankle surgery, we want you to know that we are here to help you get back on your feet again and start living your life as fully as possible.
 There are various solutions to whatever problems you may be experiencing, so if you are having ankle pain and think or know you have sustained an injury, call the office of Dr. James Manning for a professional consultation.
 Dr. Manning is an Orthopaedic Surgeon specializing in the ankle and foot.
 We can help to identify the root of the problem and determine exactly what kind of treatment would be best for you.

-Specific types of ankle injuries include:
+Specific types of ankle injuries and conditions include:

 - Ankle sprains